department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 <br>

-You may also be able to get benefits for mental health problems linked to military service, including:
+You may also be able to get benefits for mental health conditions linked to military service, including:

-- PTSD (post-traumatic stress disorder)
+- Post-traumatic stress (PTSD)
 - Severe depression
 - Severe anxiety